Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 # Project Structure

-Last synchronized: 2026-05-29.
+Last synchronized: 2026-06-03.

 This file describes the current folder structure and runtime organization of Patient Management System V5.01.
-The project is currently a console-based Java application focused on bootstrapping, configuration, authentication, database-backed account handling, login attempt logging, and first-login access request groundwork.
+The project is currently a console-based Java application focused on bootstrapping, configuration, authentication, database-backed account handling, recovery-key based system-account password reset, login attempt logging, and first-login access request groundwork.

 Environment setup details are documented only in `docs/setup/ENV_SETUP.md`.
 Database setup details are documented only in `docs/setup/DB_SETUP.md`.